alimjz/alimjz/README.md

 As a Java Developer at BEHSA, a leading Telecom Vendor in Iran with 100+ million subscribers, I design and implement scalable and efficient solutions for large-scale projects.
-I have 6 years of experience in software development, with a bachelor's degree in computer software engineering from Islamic Azad University.
+I have 6 years of experience in software development, with a bachelor's degree in computer software engineering.

 I excel at using Java, Spring Boot, Hibernate, JUnit, API Design, and other technologies to develop microservices.
 I also have experience with DevOps tools like Docker, Git, CI/CD, and Linux, and databases like MySQL, Oracle, and MongoDB.
 I collaborate with cross-functional teams to adopt Agile methodologies and ensure alignment with business requirements.
 My achievements have been recognized with awards like "Best Employee of the Year" at BEHSA.